 Overview of Elder Abuse Cases

-The law firm of Cantor Crane understands the pain and impact of elder abuse, as well as your need to secure the safety of your loved one.
+Cantor Injury Lawyers understands the pain and impact of elder abuse, as well as your need to secure the safety of your loved one.
 We provide the legal assistance needed to ensure elder abuse cases result in the best possible outcome, while also working with our clients to get their loved one into safe hands.

 Each case involves a number of factors when determining settlement amount.
 These factors may include medical expenses incurred as a result of the abuse, pain and suffering, life care costs and other damages.